-Arms proliferation might be defined as the transfer, sales and/or use of weapons when the number and power of the weapons goes beyond any reasonable legitimate use.
-There can be little doubt that the driving force of such proliferation is distrust.
+Arms proliferation might be defined as the spread of weapons when their number and power go beyond any reasonable use.
+Distrust is one of the larger forces behind it.

-Societies that are stuck in "low-trust traps"2 sometimes end up investing ever greater effort and resources in weaponry.
+Societies that are stuck in "low-trust traps"2 sometimes end up investing ever greater effort and resources into weaponry.
 Arms proliferation isn't a matter of social scale.
-Vendettas between two rivalrous mountain villages can feed it.
+Vendettas between two rival mountain villages can feed it.
 So can distrust between two regional superpowers with nuclear ambitions.
-Regardless of the social scale, arms proliferation will tend to further erode what little trust might remain.
+Regardless of the scale, arms proliferation tends to erode what little trust might remain.

 Concretely, Project activities will tend to take the following forms:

-- Support for improvements in telecommunications, transportation and legitimate trade between the beneficiary communities of its charitable arm?, and especially in cases where the lack of social trust can mean logistical, economic and institutional barriers to establishing the basis for projectile space launch.
+- Help improve telecommunications, transportation and legitimate trade between the beneficiary communities of its charitable arm?.
+This will be especially important wherever a lack of social trust poses logistical, economic and institutional barriers to establishing projectile space launch.

-- To the extent that the Project promotes projectile space launch development to nation-states, proactively cooperating in preventing the enabling technologies from falling into the hands of organizations (state and non-state actors) who would use them to threaten noncombatants or legitimate governments.3
+- Where we promote projectile space launch development to nation-states, proactively cooperate to prevent the enabling technologies from falling into the hands of any who would use them to threaten noncombatants or legitimate governments.3

-To a great extent, small arms proliferation is a function of an ever-expanding global trade in illegal drugs.
-Equatorial alpine regions, because they are remote, underdeveloped, often out of reach of (sometimes failed) states, and in some cases offer superior growing conditions, host much of the world's cultivation of coca, cannabis, and opium poppies.
-This makes them particularly anarchic sources of demand for small arms.
-In some cases, the attempts by drug enforcement agencies to limit growing acreage by aerial defoliation only makes the arms proliferation problems worse.
-For example, the larger organized groups, which are already equipped with aircraft for rapid transport of drugs and arms, try to acquire anti-aircraft weaponry.
+To a great extent, small arms proliferation is a function of an ever-expanding global trade in illicit drugs.
+Equatorial alpine regions are remote, poor, often out of reach of (sometimes failed) states, and often better places to grow drug crops.
+They host much of the world's farming of coca, cannabis, and poppies.
+This makes them anarchic sources of demand for small arms.
+In some cases, where drug enforcement agencies try to limit acreage by aerial defoliation, the response of locals and gangs only whets appetites for arms.
+For example, the larger organized groups, who already use aircraft for transport of drugs and arms, try to acquire anti-aircraft guns.

 Another major factor in small arms proliferation is organizations that have revolutionary or separatist ambitions.
-In some cases, the drug trade enters in these cases as well, as a source of financing.
-In such cases, the Project can do little except by default.
-The benefits of its charitable programs simply cannot extend directly into regions not answerable to recognized, legitimate national governments.
-(Emergency medical responses that are closely coordinated with law enforcement agencies and/or international relief organizations might be one possible exception.)
+The drug trade enters in some of these cases as well, as a source of financing.
+Here, the Project can do little except by default.
+The benefits of its charitable programs simply cannot extend directly into regions that don't answer to recognized governments.
+(One possible exception: emergency medical responses that are closely coordinated with law enforcement agencies and/or international relief organizations.)

-At best, by improving the economies and the health care available in problematic regions, the Project can help provide refuge for noncombatants.
-Such palliative efforts can lay a foundation for increased trust in the noncombatants' places of origin, should they ever return to their communities.
-They can also provide refuge for combatants willing to lay down arms under conditions acceptable to authorities, and provide some health services to the wounded, perhaps including counseling for child soldiers and others bearing the psychological wounds from being illegitimately pressed into militias, and into combat.
+At best, by improving the economies and the health care in problem zones, the Project can help provide refuge for noncombatants.
+Such palliative efforts can help lay a foundation for increased trust in the noncombatants' places of origin, should they ever return to their communities.
+They can also provide refuge for any outlaw forces who are willing to lay down arms under terms the authorities can accept.
+The Project could provide some health services to the wounded as well, perhaps including counseling for child soldiers and others bearing the psychological wounds from being pressed into militias and into combat.

-Project Persephone, by offering alternative livelihoods and a healthier life for inhabitants of violence-plagued regions, can give some of these inhabitants a way out of a system that reduces generalized social trust and increases the incentives to invest in small arms, whether for criminal depredation or for legitimate self-defense.
+Project Persephone, by offering better choices of livelihoods and a healthier life for those who live in violence-plagued regions, can give some of these people a way out of a system that reduces generalized social trust and that increases the desire to invest in small arms, whether for criminal depredation or for legitimate self-defense.

 1 From the Chance for Peace speech (AKA "Cross of Iron" speech) by Dwight D. Eisenhower in 1953.
 For context, see http://www.usnews.com/opinion/blogs/robert-schlesinger/2011/09/30/the-origins-of-that-eisenhower-every-gun-that-is-made-quote ⇑